bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### DayOfWeek Operations

-Although it is unlikely to be used often, addition and subtraction operations have been implemented for the DayOfWeek object, mostly for consistency.
-To add 6 days to Thursday, we can enter:
+Although addition and subtraction operations are not likely to be used often, they have been implemented for the DayOfWeek object for consistency.
+For example, to add 6 days to Thursday, we can enter:

 | **Keys**   | **MODE `{..}`**                          | **MODE `".."`**   |
 | -----------| ---------------------                    | ----------------- |